 Colocation, also referred to as colo, refers to renting space for your mining rigs at a third-party data center.
-Doing so saves you from keeping them at home or at your office.
+Doing so saves you from keeping them at home or your office.
 The co-location center provides space within a building, electricity, cooling, hosting bandwidth, and security.
-Typically, you can rent a partial, half or full rack or cabinet and these facilities accept both ASICs and GPUs.
+Typically, you can rent a mining spot for your hardware and these facilities accept both ASICs and GPUs.

 Many of these colo facilities use renewable energy to power their operations.
 They charge an annual fee or a bi-annual one, so you get a guaranteed service period of six months to one year.

 Essentially, you rent plug-and-play storage.
 Since you are not hampered by space constraints in your home or office, you can rent space for as many mining rigs as you can afford.
 Since you share a rack with other mining rigs, including those owned by others, you reduce your bandwidth and electricity costs.
 Another plus is that these centers get specifically designed for this purpose.
 Some centers also rent servers.
 You will obtain the server IP, bandwidth and power to run the machine with your rent.

 Security measures include limiting entry to the facility, locking the server rooms, and locking the machines to the racks.
 A center may also employ an armed guard and use biometric access control.